rodm/gradle-teamcity-plugin/README.md

         downloadDir = '/tmp'
     }

 Plugin descriptor defined in an external file at the root of the project.
+A map of tokens to be replaced in the descriptor file can be provided using the `tokens` property.

     teamcity {
         // Use TeamCity 8.1 API